snopt/snopt-python/README.md

 This package provides Python support for the nonlinear optimization code SNOPT.
 This package does not include the SNOPT libraries, only the python interface.

+Note: Use this interface at your own risk.
+I haven't had the time to do a lot of testing on it yet.

 To use:
 Set the environment variable SNOPT7LIB to the location of your SNOPT libraries, e.g.,
 ```